Git Quick Start Guide

 Check Out Files from History

-Sometimes, after submitting a new version, certain file changes may feel inappropriate, and you’d like to revert a few files to a previous version while keeping others in the new version.
+Sometimes you may commit a new version but feel that changes to certain files are inappropriate and want to revert some files to a previous version while keeping others at the new version.
 You can use the checkout command.

 1